Kitura/Swift-Kuery/MigrationGuide.md

 # Migrating to Swift Kuery 3.0

-This migration guide will highlight the changes in Swift Kuery 3.0 that will affect existing code and is intended to help consumers during their adoption of this release.
+This guide introduces the changes in version 3.0 that affect existing code, to assist consumers during the adoption of this release.

-Each change in the API is broken down and examples are provided for it's usage before and after.
+For each change to the API, an example of its usage before and after is provided.

 ## Using the asynchronous API

-While the Swift Kuery API has always been asynchronous in style the underlying implementation was synchronous.
-With this release the underlying implementation will behave in an asynchronous manner.
-This change will cause any application using the API in a non-asynchronous fashion to behave in an unpredictable manner.
+While the Swift Kuery API has always been asynchronous in style, the underlying implementation invoked the completion handlers synchronously.
+This allowed for implementations to make incorrect assumptions about the ordering of execution.

+In the 3.0 release, completion handlers are invoked asynchronously, which has several benefits:
+* Independent database operations can easily be run in parallel, by executing each operation on a separate connection.
+Because the calls no longer block, operations can be expressed sequentially but will execute in parallel.
+* Operations that require a connection from a ConnectionPool can be safely nested without the risk of exhausting the pool and causing deadlock.
+* Kuery can adopt more scalable, non-blocking database connectors in the future without affecting the behaviour of applications built on top of it.

+However, applications that rely on the synchronous execution of completion handlers are likely to require changes, as these assumptions no longer hold.

 Below is an example of usage that would have worked prior to these changes but is now likely to cause an application to error: